algolia/instantsearch-ios/docgen/src/getting-started.md

 In this part, you've learned:

-- How to build your interface with Widgets by adding the `Hits` widget.
+- How to build your interface with widgets by adding the `Hits` widget.
 - How to configure widgets.
 - How to specify the look and feel of your hit cells.